© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Roman villa NE of Sibson Hollow is a scheduled monument protected by Historic England under reference 1006863.
 View the official record →

-The site of a Roman villa north-east of Sibson Hollow is a Romano-British settlement of the first to fourth centuries AD located in Northamptonshire.
+The site of a Roman villa located to the north-east of Sibson Hollow in Northamptonshire is a scheduled monument of Romano-British date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006863.

 Site of Roman villa NE of Sibson Hollow is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006863.